Dolamu-TheDataGuy/Rust-up/README.md

 # Rust-up

 This repository is a map to my Rust journey.
-The Rust programming language is a systems programming language that
+The Rust programming language is a systems programming language that is being used in diverse areas like `web development`, `network programming`, `system programming`, `game development`, and `data science backends`.
+Companies like `Facebook`, `Discord`, and `Amazon` are implementing Rust to enhance their software systems and improve security

 ### Why am I learning Rust?
 <hr/>